OmerKahveci03/Gene-Normalization-and-Mapping/README.md

 ### src
     -Contains all R scripts

+### visuals
+    - Contains all graphs, plots, and other visuals created

 ## R Scripts
 ### normalize_tissue.R
     -Creates a 'normlaized_{tissue name}.csv' file for a single input file